Update: Peloton Treadmills Recalled

 What is the Peloton Tread+?

-The Peloton Tread+ is the most expensive piece of workout equipment that Peloton offers, priced at $4,295 or $111 per month for 39 months, not including the $39 per month membership fee.
+The Peloton Tread+ is the most expensive piece of exercise equipment that Peloton offers, priced at $4,295 or $111 per month for 39 months, not including the $39 per month membership fee.
 The equipment is still on sale currently on the Peloton website and boasts that it’s “Your hardest training session.
 Our softest road.”

-The equipment has a built-in shock-absorbing belt and 59 individual slats designed to support the runner operating the treadmill.
+The excercise equipment has a built-in shock-absorbing belt and 59 individual slats designed to support the runner operating the treadmill.
 Notably, it does not have adequate safety measures to prevent dangerous injuries to children and pets.

 Though the company got its start well-known for its popular stationary bike, the Tread+ treadmill gained popularity recently, boasting its value to consumers for its at-home workouts and motivational instructors.

-The company has seen incredible success during the pandemic, with its valuation growing to more than $40 billion, but these recent incidents should cause potential and prior purchasers to pause and consider the safety risks associated with the Tread+.
+The company has seen incredible success during the pandemic, with its valuation growing to more than $40 billion, but these recent incidents should cause potential and prior purchasers to pause and consider the safety concerns associated with the Tread+.

 Will The Peloton Tread+ Be Recalled?